 Vehicle: Semi-automated systems, like steering, speed and braking.

-The General Motors Super Cruise feature is an exception to this rule.
-With Super Cruise, you can take your hands off the wheel, though cameras in the vehicle monitor your eyes and disable cruise control if you aren’t paying attention.
+The General Motors Super Cruise feature, on the other hand, lets you can take your hands off the wheel, though cameras in the vehicle monitor your eyes and disable cruise control if you aren’t paying attention.

 Other examples of Level 2 features include Audi Traffic Jam Assist, which guides the vehicle through slow-moving traffic, and Mercedes-Benz Driver Assistance, which can maintain the vehicle’s distance between cars at speeds of up to 210 km/h.
 Volvo Pilot Assist is another such feature, providing simultaneous steering assistance and distance-keeping from other cars.